Is the Sin of Gluttony Really that Serious?

 - Eating too eagerly.
 The Israelites learned that God can judge faster than we can eat when they died with the meat still between their teeth (Number 11:18-34).

-What then, is the solution to gluttony?
+What then, is the solution to sin of gluttony?

 First, we need to confess our self-love that we express with food.
 We need to call this sin what it is and recognize that God hates it.
 We must also see that we will never be satisfied when we seek hope in food.
 We indulge in comfort foods to mourn a life-crisis, and then find that the comfort flees but the calories remain.
 Sin never delivers on the lies it promises.